 - An Outstanding Professional Education: Ranked programs are ranked within the top five or ten in the country.

-- Students begin their professional studies in the first year—an intensive preparation that is highly valued by the professionals who hire Pratt graduates.
+- Students begin their studio work in the first year—an intensive preparation that is highly valued by the professionals who hire Pratt graduates.

-Change of Schools Within Pratt Institute: Pratt current students who wish to transfer from one school to another within the Institute should complete a Change of School Transfer Application and submit it to the Office of Admissions no later than June 1 for the fall term and December 15 for the spring term.
-A $50 application fee must accompany the application.
-Students must meet the admissions criteria for the program to which they are applying.
-Click here for admissions criteria for transfers.
-Portfolios may be uploaded at pratt.slideroom.com under the heading Undergraduate, put on a CD or printed out and submitted with the application.
+Change of Schools Within Pratt Institute: Pratt current students who wish to transfer from one school to another within the Institute should complete a Change of School Transfer Application at pratt.slideroom.com no later than June 1 for the fall term and December 15 for the spring term.
+Students must meet the admissions criteria for the program to which they are applying including submission of the application requirements.
+Portfolios may be uploaded at pratt.slideroom.com.
 Credit transferred to the new program from either Pratt or other colleges is not computed in the new grade point average.
 If the transfer is approved, your form will be sent to the Registrar's Office for an evaluation of your transfer credit.
 A limit of one transfer between schools will be considered.
 Students requesting a second transfer will be required to obtain additional approval from both deans and the Office of the Provost.

 Ranked one of the top design schools by Businessweek.